The 48-Hour Validation: How Market Testing Saved 3 Months of Building the Wrong Thing

 Week 9-12: Situation-specific navigation scripts (new addition, not in original plan - this is what they kept asking for)

-He also shifted format: Changed from 90-minute group sessions to 60-minute group + 30-minute breakout 1-on-1s.
-Gave them personalized feedback they wanted while keeping group efficiency.
+He also shifted the format, moving from 90-minute group sessions to 60-minute group calls plus 30-minute breakout 1-on-1s.
+That gave people the personalized feedback they wanted while keeping the group efficient.

 Built in 4 weeks, working nights and weekends.
 The original plan was 12 weeks full-time.

 Why faster?
 Only built what 8 people confirmed they’d use.
 Didn’t build nice-to-have components.
 Didn’t polish every template.
-Built 80% version that launches, not 100% version that delays.
+Built an 80% version that launches, not a 100% version that delays.

 Week 5-6: First Cohort Delivery and Documentation